wahidfarid/tablecheck-weatherapp/README.md

 - [ ] Visualize machine states

 ### Pending issues
-- [ ] Scrolling icon background's speed and direction get stuck after completing a full cycle of all listed cities ...
+- Scrolling icon background's speed and direction get stuck after completing a full cycle of all listed cities
+- Importing the global styles in Storybook's `preview.js` or `preview-head.html` does not display the component properly for some reason? for the time being, importing the global styles inside each component story seems to properly display everything
+...